-- 12. Support the strict enforcement of science-based isolation and containment requirements for the research, production, and processing of all crops that are not approved for food and feed use in the Unites States in order to protect the commercial grain industry and food supply. - 13.
+- 12. Support the strict enforcement of science-based isolation and containment requirements for the research, production, and processing of all crops that are not approved for food and feed use in the United States in order to protect the commercial grain industry and food supply. - 13.
 For approved biotech events, the current patent holder or any party, including 3rd party entities choosing to market or charged with maintaining a biotech trait post-patent must maintain regulatory approvals for use until the trait is reasonably out of the commercial corn supply. - 14.
 Support efficient science-based regulation of biotechnology products based on the product characteristics, not the process used to produce it, while not applying undue regulatory burden to products of precision breeding innovations. - 15.
 We support continued compliance with the refuge requirement for raising biotech insect protected corn.
 (Int.
-2018) - 16.
-We support non-discriminatory labeling requirements of agricultural and food products by the U.S. Department of Agriculture (USDA) and the U.S. Food and Drug Administration (FDA).
+2018) - We support non-discriminatory labeling requirements of agricultural and food products by the U.S. Department of Agriculture (USDA) and the U.S. Food and Drug Administration (FDA).
 (Int.
 2018) - 17.
 Encourage the Environmental Protection Agency (EPA), registrants and the research community to work closely with producers to develop resistance management strategies that are workable for producers.
 (Int.
 2018) - 18.
 Request seed companies make available at no charge, the percent of transgenic purity of seed.
 (Int.
-2018)
+2018) - 19.
+To increase transparency and consumer trust, NCGA supports the publishing and maintenance of publicly available information on the regulatory status of products developed with plant breeding innovations by all federal agencies charged with oversight responsibilities.
+(Int.
+2021)